jgam/Django-for-celery/README.md

 Now going in to using **generic views** why? detail() and results() are almost identical to each other, other than inheriting different .html files.
 Therefore, we can optimize it with generic views.
 1. convert the URL conf
+-> 'question_id' to 'pk'
 2. Delete some of unnecessary views
+-> We using two generic views: ListView and DetailView.
+-> "display a list of objects" and "display a detail page for a particular type of object" ->The DetailView generic view expects the primary key value captured from the URL to be called pk and this is why we changed from question_id to pk for generic views.
 3. new views based on Django's generic views
+->mostly ListView and DetailView.